No talk of death and suffering today. Today I bring you stories of two happy victories. Today I will tell you about a bath and a chair.

 I got report on, Mrs. Smith, a patient with Alzheimer’s who the off going nurse warned could be combative.
 “You might even need three people to change her.”
 She was incontinent of bowel and bladder and wore an attends.

 When I spoke with, Mary, the nurse aid I was working with, I told her we needed to go in together to change and turn her.
 Mary put me off and said she would be back to help me.
-This went on for about 3 hours.
+This went on for a couple of hours.
 Every time I approached Mary she would tell me how she had to help so-and-so nurse with so-and-so patient.
 Then she would disappear.

 Finally I was about to get sideways.
 Enough is enough.
 So I asked the other aid to help me because Mary was too busy.
 Of course the second aid had her reasons not to be able to help, but I suspect she could tell I was ready to take it to the next level and had the brains to tell Mary that she’d better help me because out of the blue Mary appeared ready to take care of our patient.